 Log Planter Box

 For a truly rustic feel, carve a planter box from a log.
 It’s an eco-friendly option that integrates seamlessly into natural settings.
-My log planter is a woodland fairy tale come true.
+My log planter is a woodland fairy tale come true, perfect for those who love DIY woodland fairy costume ideas.

 Hanging Planter Box